 It is winter in my home town now.
 Or at least it is supposed to be.
 Thank you, global warming!

-All these sounds and smells of the city are tied together into a symphony by the constant buzz of tea stalls and mobile chaiwalas with their kettles clanking, glasses clinking, boisterous conversations of chai patrons, and the smell of soaking tea leaves.
+All these sounds and smells of the city are tied together into a symphony by the constant buzz of tea stalls and mobile chaiwallahs with their kettles clanking, glasses clinking, boisterous conversations of chai patrons, and the smell of soaking tea leaves.

 I miss that chai frenzy here.
 I miss the saffron and garam masala infused tea that’s served in clay cups at dhabas.
 And I miss the numerous good times that are threaded in the heaps of abandoned clay cups in the cane baskets near the tea shops.
 We don’t get anything even remotely close to a dhaba tea here.
 What they serve as chai tea here is an extremely sweet syrupy milky liquid, infused with way too much cinnamon and a little tea bag that has seeped in the liquid for maybe a minute.
-Oh, btw “chai tea” is a tautology, and a very unimpressive one at that.
-A real “chai latte” is made by boiling a handful of whole garam masala and tea leaves in a pot of milk until think and creamy, finished with a touch of saffron.
+Oh, btw “chai tea” is a tautology and a very unimpressive one at that.
+A real “chai latte” is made by boiling a handful of whole garam masala and tea leaves in a pot of milk until thick and creamy, finished with a touch of saffron.
 That’s the real deal and that’s my recipe today.

-1 tbsp warm milk
+- 1 tbsp warm milk

-a pinch of saffron
+- a pinch of saffron

-1 1/2 cup milk (preferably whole, but 2% works too)
+- 1 1/2 cup milk preferably whole, but 2% works too

-1 cup water
+- 1 cup water

-3-4 whole cardamoms
+- 3-4 whole cardamoms

-1/4 inch stick of cinnamon (Cinnamon can overpower the saffron smell.
-Use sparingly or skip altogether)
+- 1/4 inch stick of cinnamon Cinnamon can overpower the saffron smell.
+Use sparingly or skip altogether

-2 tsp sugar (or to taste)
+- 2 tsp sugar or to taste

-1 tbsp tea leaves (strong brew)
+- 1 tbsp tea leaves strong brew

-Add saffron to 1 tbsp of warm milk and set aside.
+- Add saffron to 1 tbsp of warm milk and set aside.

-Add water and milk to a pan (milk will boil over, so use a deep enough pan).
+- Add water and milk to a pan (milk will boil over, so use a deep enough pan).

 - Add the whole spices and bring it to a boil.
 Lower heat and let simmer for 5 minutes.

-Add sugar and tea leaves and bring to another boil.
+- Add sugar and tea leaves and bring to another boil.
 Reduce heat and let the tea leaves soak for 2-3 more minutes.